SOM-Research/emf-rest/README.md

 How can I follow the latest news about EMF-REST?
 ------------------------------------------------

 All major announcements will be posted in the [modeling-languages.com](http://modeling-languages.com "modeling-languages.com") portal.
 You can also follow our [@softmodeling](https://twitter.com/softmodeling "@softmodeling") and [@jlcanovas](https://twitter.com/jlcanovas "@jlcanovas") twitter accounts for updates (or just [email us](mailto:emf-rest@modeling-languages.com "email us") whenever you want).
-And check also the [AtlanMod](http://www.emn.fr/z-info/atlanmod/index.php/Main_Page "AtlanMod") team page.